Mihir-Ai-lab/Academic-Projects/README.md

-# My Repo for Work with Insaid
+# My Repo for work with Insaid

 ## Here is a list of Projects done with Insaid